Hebrew Language, Literature and Culture

 Application Process

-• Sponsor must complete, sign and submit the Sponsor Agreement Form (pdf).
+Sponsor must complete, sign and submit the Sponsor Agreement Form using this online form by April 1.
 Upon receipt of this form and completion of the shadowing period, sponsor will be eligible to receive a $1,000 stipend.

-• Names of two individuals recommending you for the fellowship (at least one from a Brandeis faculty member) and recommendation letters from each.
+Names of 1-2 individuals recommending you for the fellowship (at least one from a Brandeis faculty member).

 Grant Process